ryanjeske14/iOS-Emergency-Automation/README.md

 # Emergency Alert Automation for iOS

 ## Overview
-This guide explains how to set up automation on an iPhone to send emergency text messages and, optionally, call a designated contact.
-Additionally, it includes a separate automation to ensure that incoming emergency messages from designated contacts are noticed by disabling "Do Not Disturb" and "Silent" modes and setting the ringtone volume to maximum.
+This guide explains how to set up automation on an iPhone to send emergency messages to, and optionally call, a designated emergency contact.
+Additionally, it includes a separate, trigger-based automation to ensure that incoming message notifications and calls are audible by disabling "Do Not Disturb" and "Silent" modes, and setting the ringtone volume to maximum when a message including a specified string is received from a list of designated contacts.

 ## Features
 1. **Send an Emergency Alert:**